Skip to main content

 What Happens

-• While Proton is still generating, core continuously restarts because the migrations cannot reach Proton on :9440.
+• While CNPG is still initializing, serviceradar-core continuously restarts because the migrations cannot connect to Postgres on :5432.

 • The web UI and Kong are up, but every /auth/login (and the JWKS fetch) hits core while it is still restarting, resulting in HTTP 500 responses.